All Episodes

 Anwar is now on track to be tapped into.

-Building the pipelines and then building out Anwar and then building and the refineries and capacity for natural gas and the transportation.
+I mean, you got to understand, building the pipelines and then building out ANWAR and then building and the refineries and capacity for natural gas and the transportation.

-And we're we're gonna have our own people will starve.
+And we're going to have our own people will starve.

 The engine of our economy will be ripped away from us, the lifeblood of the economy.